cran-task-views/Optimization/Optimization.md

 for solving optimization problems.
 Although every regression model in statistics solves an optimization problem, they are not part of this view.
-If you are looking for regression methods, the following views will contain useful starting points:
+If you are looking for regression methods, the following views will also contain useful starting points:
 `r view("MachineLearning")`,
 `r view("Econometrics")`,
 `r view("Robust")`